 Health warning issued for Lake Rotoehu

-A health warning has been issued for Lake Rotoehu as routine monitoring results provided by Bay of Plenty Regional Council have confirmed a bloom of potentially toxic blue-green algae.
+A health warning has been issued for Lake Rotoehu as routine monitoring results provided by the Bay of Plenty Regional Council have confirmed a bloom of potentially toxic blue-green algae.

 “The health warning means that people should avoid any activity which results in significant contact with the lake water,” says Dr Phil Shoemack, Medical Officer of Health.